Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/Boot_and_Config/vck190_fallback/README.md

 * Linux 32-bit: Run the settings32.sh from the Vitis/2022.1 directory
 * Linux 64-bit: Run the settings64.sh from the Vitis/2022.1 directory

-In Vitis, we will generate boot files to run an application using the hardware (.xsa) file generated from Vivado.
+In Vitis, generate boot files to run an application using the hardware (.xsa) file generated from Vivado.

-Refer Versal Embedded Design Tutorial [(UG1305)](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.2/build/html/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.html#creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm) and follow steps 1,2 and 3 from *Creating a Hello World Application for the Arm Cortex-A72.* Choose the ```../Design/Software/Vitis/workspace``` folder as workspace, select the .xsa file generated in the previous step and "Create application Project" for "Hello World" (for A72-0 linked to DDR) whithin the same System project called vck190_system.
+Refer to Versal Embedded Design Tutorial [(UG1305)](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.2/build/html/docs/Introduction/Versal-EDT/docs/2-cips-noc-ip-config.html#creating-a-hello-world-application-for-the-arm-cortex-a72-on-ocm) and follow steps 1,2, and 3 from *Creating a Hello World Application for the Arm Cortex-A72.* Choose the ```../Design/Software/Vitis/workspace``` folder as workspace, select the .xsa file generated in the previous step and "Create application Project" for "Hello World" (for A72-0 linked to DDR) whithin the same System project called vck190_system.

 image.bif : Used for generating a boot image file using bootgen utility.
 Available in the `/BootImages` directory.
 Edit this file as per the input images while creating a boot image.